csinva/fmri/data/decoding/readme.md

 Each folder contains data for a single human subject (UTS03 is the most easily decodable, so start there).
-The `labels` folder contains annotated labels for each part of the story.
+The `labels` folder contains binary labels for different questions for each ngram of the story.

 - The embeddings are different for each subject, so always train/test on each subject individually